grafana/tanka/docs/docs/diff-strategy.md

 This has the huge benefit that all possible changes by webhooks and other internal components of Kubernetes can be encountered as well.

-However, this is a fairly new feature and only available for Kubernetes versions greater than 1.13.
+However, this is a fairly new feature and only available on Kubernetes 1.13 or later.
 Only the API server (master nodes) needs to have that version, worker nodes do not matter.

 There is a